miklevin/MikeLev.in/_posts/2022-07-26-linux-container-under-windows-10-wsl-supporting-graphics.md

 headline: Unlocking Linux Graphics with Containers on Windows 10 WSL
 description: I recently discovered that it is possible to get Linux graphics working with Linux containers on Windows 10 using VcXsrv.
 I figured out how to capture the DISPLAY variable from the host Linux and pass it to the container by writing it to a shared file.
 This technique is similar to activating Python virtual environments, and I'm excited to share my findings with you.
 keywords: Linux, Windows 10, WSL, VcXsrv, DISPLAY variable, Python, Virtual Environments, Containers, Graphics, Host Linux, Shared File
-categories: linux, graphics, containers, wsl, python, windows 10
+categories: linux, wsl, python, graphics, windows 10, containers
 permalink: /blog/linux-container-under-windows-10-wsl-supporting-graphics/
 layout: post
 ---